What Makes The Best Organic Fertilizer

 Many scientists have confused themselves - and the general public - by assuming soil carbon sequestration occurs as a result of the decomposition of organic matter such as crop residues.
 In so doing, they have overlooked the major pathway for the restoration of topsoil.
 Activating the liquid carbon pathway requires that photosynthetic capacity be optimized.

-say can’t be done.
-If we have a future, it will be largely due to
+can't be done.
+If we have a future, it will be

 ACRES U.S.A.
 You